We are now accepting applications for our 5th class (2021-2022) in the Future Leaders Program (FLP).

 - Lead a value-related Q/I project within their institution under designated faculty mentor at home institution and collaborate as part of a HVPAA FLP Q/I teams under the guidance of one of the FLP Directors.

-- Attend HVPAA National Conference (tuition waived, clinical responsibilities permitting) fall of 2021 in Baltimore, MD.
+- Participate in thee HVPAA National Conference (tuition waived) scheduled for Oct 7-9, 2021 as a virtual meeting.
 Includes free admission to the “Order Wisely” educational pre-course.

 - Training Program Director attestation that the trainee is permitted to engage in the program activities, and Project Mentor confirmation that the trainee is leading a value related project.